-Denair’s location in Stanislaus County makes it a bicycle rider’s dream.
-People cannot only use their bicycles to run errands, go to work and just get a little exercise, but the many nearby bike trails and beautiful scenery tempt them to go farther afield.
+Denair's location in Stanislaus County makes it a bicycle rider's dream.
+People cannot only use their bicycles to run errands, go to work, and just get a little exercise but the many nearby bike trails and beautiful scenery tempt them to go farther afield.
 Unfortunately, accidents with motor vehicles happen.
 In 2018 alone, according to the California Office of Traffic Safety, 204 bicycle riders were either injured or killed because of collisions with motor vehicles.
-When a bicyclist is injured by a negligent driver, our team of injury lawyers at AutoAccident.com are here to get them fair compensation.Seeking Legal Advice After a Bicycle Accident
+When a bicyclist is injured by a negligent driver, our team of injury lawyers at AutoAccident.com is here to get them fair compensation.Seeking Legal Advice After a Bicycle Accident

 - Multitasking while driving can lead to a traffic accident.
 Drivers are increasingly distracted by texting, talking on a cell phone, adjusting the radio, accessing GPS, and other activities while they should be concentrating on the roadway and surrounding traffic.
 Since a bicycle is less conspicuous than larger vehicles, a momentary distraction by a motorist is enough to cause an accident, resulting in serious injuries or a fatality.
-Rear-end collisions with a bicyclist are fairly common and frequently cause catastrophic injuries.
+Rear-end collisions with a bicyclist are relatively common and frequently cause catastrophic injuries.

 - Careless right-hand turns are a common cause of bicycle/motor vehicle accidents.
 California Vehicle Code 22100 states that vehicles must use the bike lane to turn right from the curb.
-Some drivers forget to check to see if a bicyclist is occupying the lane before moving over, which results in a serious accident.
+Some drivers forget to check to see if a bicyclist is occupying the lane before moving over, which results in a severe accident.

 - Disobeying the three-foot distance law leads to accidents involving bicyclists.
 Legislators in California realized that if a bicycle rider is crowded by a motor vehicle, they have no way to escape a collision, so this law was enacted, which states that a vehicle must maintain a three-foot distance from a bicyclist at all times.
-By performing accident reconstruction and utilizing videos from traffic surveillance cameras, we can prove the motorist was at fault by crowding the bicycle rider.
+By performing accident reconstruction and utilizing videos from traffic surveillance cameras, we can prove the motorist was at fault for crowding the bicycle rider.

 - A driver who makes a risky or illegal left turn can cause injury to a bicyclist.
 Motorists are expected to grant the right of way to those already inside an intersection or crosswalk area, including bicyclists and pedestrians.

 - Negligence by a government entity can lead to a bicycle accident.
 Defective traffic lights, potholes, fissures or cracks in the pavement, poor design, and more can cause a bicyclist to crash.
 The government entity charged with design and maintenance can be held responsible for bicycle accident injuries and fatalities.
-Since the time limit for filing a claim against a government entity is considerably shorter than for other personal injuries, enlisting the assistance of a lawyer is a good idea to avoid missing the deadline.
+Since the time limit for filing a claim against a government entity is considerably shorter than for other personal injuries, enlisting the assistance of a lawyer is an excellent idea to avoid missing the deadline.